proteendas/OIBSIP-DS-03/README.md

 increase in the unemployment rate during Covid-19, so analyzing the unemployment rate can be a good data science project.
 The unemployment rate is calculated based on a particular region, so to analyze unemployment I will be using an unemployment dataset of India.
 The dataset I’m using here contains data on India’s unemployment rate during Covid-19.
 So let’s start the task of Unemployment analysis

-## This project files contains dataset, source code both ipynb and py and model files.
+## This project files contains dataset and source code in ipynb.

 •	Importing Required Packages